polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 #### Halwai Aftab Hasan

 * Started Recurrent Neural Network at OIntro to deeplearning with pytorch
-* Complete the lesson of and Enjoy Recurrent Neural Network a lot by recalling Alpha go beat Chess Computer Engine Champion :)
+* Complete the lesson of and Enjoy Recurrent Neural Network a lot by recalling Alpha zero(Using RNN) beat Chess Computer Engine Champion :)